cancerevo/AmpliconPE/README.md

 * Homology-based alignment to a reference read is the most robust way to correct read anomalies
 * Its _SIMD_-fast & highly extensible

-## Why not use a RegEx expression?
+### Why not use a RegEx expression?

-Fuzzy RegEx libraries use sequence aligners, which therefore could mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
+Fuzzy RegEx libraries use sequence aligners, so they potentially could mimic some of our functionality; however, they aren't designed for DNA sequences and lack important functionality in this package.

 ## Usage